Codes Dictionary

 gwbol (+) bonds and loans

-gwequ (+) equities, fund shares and offshore wealth
+gwequ (+) equities, fund shares, and offshore wealth

 gweqi (+) equities